NonesZzft/Lemon-JavaWeb/README.md

 Instruction states how to use and run this project.

-final report.doc states the process of realization.
+final report.doc states the concrete result and process of realization.

 The relationship of 3 projects is as follows.